Informationen zu Symptomen, Hygienemaßnahmen etc.

 Kreisgesundheitsamt, Rettungsdienst und Krankenhäuser in Siegen-Wittgenstein haben sich auf ein mögliches Auftreten des Coronavirus vorbereitet.
 Zentrale Anlaufstelle für Patientinnen und Patienten mit einem Verdacht auf Infizierung mit dem neuen Grippevirus ist das Kreisklinikum in Siegen-Weidenau.

-What are the hygiene and infection prevention rules (minimum distance, mouth-nose cover)?
+What are the hygiene and infection prevention rules (Mask obligation & distance rule)?